victor-lima-142/Design-patterns/Behavioral/README.md

 There are several types of behavioral patterns, each with its own set of challenges and application scenarios.
 Among the most common patterns are:

 - [**Template Method**](https://github.com/victor-lima-142/Design-patterns/tree/main/Behavioral/Template%20Method): This pattern defines the skeleton of an algorithm in a base class, delegating some specific steps to subclasses.
 It allows subclasses to redefine certain steps of an algorithm without changing its overall structure.

+- [**Strategy**](https://github.com/victor-lima-142/Design-patterns/tree/main/Behavioral/Strategy): The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows the algorithm to vary independently from the clients that use it, promoting greater flexibility and decoupling between behavior and execution context.

 - **Chain of Responsibility**: This pattern allows a request to be passed through a chain of objects, where each object decides whether to process the request or pass it on to the next in the chain.
 This promotes low coupling between objects and flexibility in how requests are handled.